-In the School of Nursing, there are five nursing programs, three resulting in an undergraduate degree and two resulting in a graduate degree.
+In the School of Nursing, there are nine nursing programs, three resulting in an undergraduate degree and six resulting in a graduate degree.
 The undergraduate degree options include the Accelerated Bachelor of Science in Nursing (ABSN), the Traditional Bachelor of Science in Nursing (TBSN), and the RN to Bachelor of Science in Nursing (RN-BSN).
-The graduate degree options include the Master of Science in Education/Administration (BSN-MSN Track), Master of Science in Family Nurse Practitioner (BSN-MSN Track) program, and a Doctorate of Nursing Practice (DNP).
-Starting in the Fall semester 2019, the graduate degree option of Master Science in Education/Administration track was separated into an MSN in Executive Leadership and an MSN in Nursing Education.
+The graduate degree options include the Master of Science in Education/Administration (BSN-MSN Track), Master of Science in Family Nurse Practitioner (BSN-MSN Track) program, Master of Science in Nursing Executive Leadership, Post-Master's APRN Certificate, Doctorate of Nursing Practice (Post Master's) and a Doctorate of Nursing Practice (BSN-DNP Nurse Practitioner).
+Starting in the fall semester 2019, the graduate degree option of Master Science in Education/Administration track was separated into an MSN in Executive Leadership and an MSN in Nursing Education.

 The School of Nursing has a Program Chair for both the undergraduate and graduate programs who report directly to the Dean.
 The Undergraduate Program Chair directs the ABSN, TBSN, and the RN-BSN Bachelor in Science in Nursing Programs.
 The Graduate Program Chair directs both the Master of Science in Nursing Education/Administration Program and the Master of Science in Nursing Family Nurse Practitioner Program.
 The Undergraduate Program Chair, the BSN Faculty Committee, and the Dean participate in the decisions regarding the governance of the BSN programs, ensuring that relevant professional standards and guidelines are incorporated.
-The Graduate Program Chair, the MSN Faculty Committee, and the Dean participate in the decisions regarding the governance of the Dean participate in the decisions regarding the governance.
+The Graduate Program Chair, the MSN Faculty Committee, and the Dean participate in the decisions regarding the governance of the MSN programs, ensuring that relevant professional standards and guidelines are incorporated.